Imre Mathesz

 Imre Mathesz (25 March 1937 – 6 December 2010) was a Hungarian football player and coach.

-Career

 Playing career

 Mathesz, who played as a midfielder, played club football for Vasas SC.

-Mathesz represented Hungary at the 1966 FIFA World Cup, making two appearances in qualifying and two in the tournament itself.
-Mathesz also played in two qualifying games for the 1968 European Championship.
+He represented Hungary at the 1966 FIFA World Cup, making two appearances in qualifying and two in the tournament itself.
+He also played in two qualifying games for the 1968 European Championship.

 Coaching career

 After retiring as a player, Mathesz became a football manager, and took charge of Kaposvári Rákóczi in 1973.

 Later life and death

-Matesz died in a car crash on 6 December 2010, at the age of 73.
+Mathesz died in a car crash on 6 December 2010, at the age of 73.